-The first step to take to create your own community garden is to find a group of enthusiastic and committed local residents to support it.
-As a team, you can share ideas and the workload, and at the same time develop relationships to ensure your garden is a success.
+The first step to create your community garden is to find a group of enthusiastic and committed local residents to support it.
+As a team, you can share ideas, the workload and at the same time develop relationships to ensure your garden is successful.

 More information about getting started

 We want to help you create your garden and make your community, and our city, greener.
 We can help you plan and design your community or verge garden and to complete an application.

 We're here to provide ongoing support and advice whenever you need it:

 - Our helpful guides are great reading for creating the perfect community garden.

 - If you have a plan or location in mind, City grants can help kick start your community garden.

 - The City's Green Villages site also has excellent tips and DIY information.

 For more information or advice about setting up your community or verge garden, please contact:

 02 9265 firstname.lastname@example.org